sai-25bce10836/hostelfood/README.md

 Interactive Input.
 Guides the user through selecting the day, meal, and entering the quantity consumed for each item.

-Technologies/Tools Used
+Technologies/Tools Used:

 Language: Python 3.x
 Data Structure: Python Dictionaries are used extensively to store the nested structure of the menu (Day -> Meal -> Item -> Nutrients).

-Steps to Install and Run the Project
+Steps to Install and Run the Project:

 Since this is a single Python script with no external dependencies, installation is straightforward.
 Save the Code